 Job titles: assistant manager, centre manager, coordinator-cultural services, manager, project manager, project officer, training manager (not-for-profit community services), project coordinator, program coordinator, program leader, senior project officer, team coordinator, team leader, telephone and acute counselling services manager.

 Sales is a popular career path among psychology graduates.
-This makes sense, as people with training in psychology have a highly developed understanding of human behavior and motivation.
+This makes sense, as people with this kind of background have a highly developed understanding of human behaviour and motivation.
 It can give them an edge over competitors.
-Many careers in this field will give you room to grow and progress.
+Many jobs in this field will give you room to grow and progress.
 Find an entry-level job in a sales-related field and move forward from there.
 Experience is extremely valuable.

 Job titles: applications sales representative-advertising, advertising sales representative, customer experience consultant, customer service representative, customer service / receptionist, outside sales representative, regional sales representative, sales representative.

-A psychology background is an excellent one for a career as a primary teacher.
-If you think that this is the career for you, you’ll need a Master of Teaching (Primary Education) or equivalent.
+A psychology background is an excellent one for a career as a school teacher.
+If you think that this is the career for you, you’ll need a Master of Teaching or equivalent.
 Some personal characteristics that make for a successful teaching career include empathy and patience; leadership skills and the ability to motivate; organisational skills; and a friendly and approachable manner.

-Job titles: kindergarten teacher, primary school teacher, special education teacher, teacher, teacher aide, teacher librarian, teacher special education.
+Job examples: high school teacher, kindergarten teacher, primary school teacher, special education teacher, teacher, teacher aide, teacher librarian, teacher special education.